You're never alone with a good book…

 It was Roger Dean – local legend (he lives near Lewes); creator of the artwork for Yes, Asia, Virgin Records, Psygnosis and was most famously – allegedly (sadly the case was thrown out of a New York courthouse) – plagiarised by James Cameron for Avatar (floating islands… seriously!), a movie that I have never seen on principle.
 He also worked with the Cliffe Bonfire Society on their Bonfire Night programmes (which is something I can say I’ve done as well!).

 The arguments between Roger and the Creative Director about how it should look (they were both stood behind me – arguing – while I worked) were a little heated.
-A few other things made the job a little painful: the original artwork wasn't the right page size so it had to be re-laid out by yours truly with only three days before it went to print in China; the designer took the credit, despite only working on a few pages; and the amount of colour correction needed on the images, so they could be printed (without too much ink going on the page).
-Given the prolific nature of Roger’s work, there were a lot of images!
+A few other things made the job a little painful but we got there.
+I had three days to re-typeset the entire book before it went to print in China (which meant sending the files on seven CDs).

 It was quite a mammoth job; but I'm very proud of the results.
 I worked with him again, on a revised version of ‘The Album Cover Album’ but not to the same extent.